-The Speichterstadt or Warehouse District, is Hamburg’s only UNESCO world heritage site.
+The Speichterstadt or Warehouse District is Hamburg’s only UNESCO world heritage site.
 Located to the east of Landungsbrücken, this is where the goods arriving in Hamburg harbour would be stored until further transported.
 Dating from the 19th century, this is Hamburg’s former free trade zone.
 Speichterstadt Kaffeerösterei offers the best coffee in Hamburg, locals say.
 It is located right next to Miniatur Wunderland – Germany’s number 1 attraction for annual visitors.
 Here you can find miniature versions of many famous German and international buildings.
 A stone’s throw away you can admire the Elbphilharmonie, Hamburg’s new landmark (finally opened in January 2017, after many, many years of construction) and the 12th most expensive building in the world.

-Hamburg’s Altstadt or Old Town was unfortunately heavily bombed during the Second World War – as testify the ruined remains of the St Nicholas church.
+Hamburg’s Altstadt or Old Town was unfortunately heavily bombed during the Second World War – as a testify to the ruined remains of the St Nicholas church.
 It is now a museum, dedicated to the horrors of war.
 Move on to the Rathaus (Town Hall) afterwards, which is widely regarded as the most beautiful building in Hamburg.
 And it is every bit as beautiful from the inside, so taking one of the guided tours (in English or German) is a must for first-timers.

-In Hamburg there are two artificial lakes, the Inner and Outer Alster, which are super picturesque.
+In Hamburg, there are two artificial lakes, the Inner and Outer Alster, which are super picturesque.
 Located smack in the city center, a walk around the smaller Inner Alster is strongly recommended.
 For those with more energy: the walk around the Outer Alster lasts about two hours and takes you through some of Hamburg’s fanciest neighbourhoods.
 Right next to the Inner Alster you will also find the Kunsthalle – one of Germany’s leading art museums.

 From the Altstadt we move into the Neustadt, or New Town.
 Make sure to visit Planten un Blomen, Hamburg’s most beautiful park.
 In winter you can go ice skating on a huge outdoor ice rink here, in summer you can admire the beautiful Japanese and rose gardens as well as listen to a daily sound and light show at the large water fountain.

-A bit further out, but also worth the visit:
+A bit further out, but also worth the visit.

 If you have money in Hamburg, chances are good that you live in Blankenese.
 The poshest neighbourhood in town, Blankenese on a sunny day is magic.
 Enjoy the views from atop or go for a stroll along the beach.
 Ice cream is rumoured to taste twice as good here too.